Editor’s Note: This story was originally published on Sept. 26, 2017.

-So, did you make the right decision?
+So, did he make the right decision?

-The military taught me things I think I only could have learned in that experience.
-There is something to living in a foreign culture, paying a ticket in a foreign culture, and making sure you are walking uprightly when no one cares how you walk.
+“The military taught me things I think I only could have learned in that experience,” Gifford says.
+“There is something to living in a foreign culture, paying a ticket in a foreign culture, and making sure you are walking uprightly when no one cares how you walk.
 Those are things that really solidify your faith.
-It also was a joy to get to cast my lot with those who say we actually contributed through service of our country.
+It also was a joy to get to cast my lot with those who say we actually contributed through service of our country.”

-It also taught him about habits—the topic of the dissertation he will be defending this coming May.
-When asked about his topic he responded, “Ready to go to sleep?”
-But he followed with, “What I am suggesting is that the Puritans viewed habits as not only something you do because you love Jesus but something that you do that helps you love Jesus more.”
+When asked about the topic of his dissertation, he responded, “Ready to go to sleep?”
+But he followed with, “What I am suggesting is that the Puritans viewed habits as not only something you do because you love Jesus, but something that you do that helps you love Jesus more.”

 “Prof. Gifford has achieved wisdom beyond his age in the discipline of biblical counseling,” Street says.
 “He not only is an effective teacher, but has excellent experience in dealing with difficult mental, emotional, spiritual problems that many encounter.
 He is ready to have a very effective teaching experience with undergraduate students.
 There are many profs who possess the theoretical knowledge to teach on a collegiate academic level but lack the actual, real-life experience of counseling practice.
 Prof. Gifford has the wonderful blend of both.
 This will serve him well in the classroom.”